huilisabrina/covid-19-simul/code/README.md

    A command line tool version of `network_updates_GF.py` that are callable from `bash`.
 Useful for Monte Carlo simulations. __All latest changes and functional improvements to network_update should be reflected in here.__

+* `network_update_GF_monte_carlo_cluster.py`:

+   A dual version of `network_update_GF_monte_carlo.py` that is used on EMR cluster.
+To be called by `monte_carlo.bash` and `parallel_clusters.bash`.

 * `monte_carlo.bash`:

    Master script that calls the network update functions, using an Excel file that specifies parameter values for each run.

+* `parallel_clusters.bash`:

+   Master script for cluster parallelization.
+Calls network updates, then `combine_clusters.py` to consolidate the nodes coutner results.

 * `preprocess_network.py`:

-   Pre-process the network datasets and format it as inputs to the Monte Carlo algorithm. *This script can also be used to modify our network data (e.g. enlarge the network size, add edges, etc.) to test assumptions.*
+   Pre-process the network datasets and format it as inputs to the Monte Carlo algorithm.
+Split up the input datasets by clusters, for cluster parallelization. *This script can also be used to modify our network data (e.g. enlarge the network size, add edges, etc.) to test assumptions.*

+* `combine_clusters.py`:

+   Python script to combine the cluster-level outputs.
+To be called by `parallel_clusters.bash`.